YuanGongND/whisper-at/README.md

 Since we freeze the Whisper model, in our experiments, we extract and save the Whisper features first.

 There are two ways to extract Whisper features:
-- You can use the released version of Whisper-AT and get the audio feature [at this line](), by adding `result.audio_features_for_at` to the returns of `transcribe` function.
+- You can use the released version of Whisper-AT and get the audio feature [[at this line]](https://github.com/YuanGongND/whisper-at/blob/d68531414a118b9fcf46d0e1ae9715ee8fa67d0f/package/whisper-at/whisper_at/transcribe.py#L258C25-L258C25), by adding `result.audio_features_for_at` to the returns of `transcribe` function.
 You can get the pooled (x20 temporal downsampling) audio representation of each Whisper audio encoder.
 E.g., for Whisper-Large, `result.audio_features_for_at` is of shape [32, 75, 1280], where 32 is the number of Whisper encoder layer, 75 is the time length (30s * 100 = 3000 frames / 2 (Whisper downsample) / 20 (AT downsample) = 75).
 Note the Whisper window is always 30s.
 So if your input audio is 10s, you need to slice the first 25 time steps.
 i.e., [32, 25, 1280].
 In addition, with the padded zeros and attention mechanism, the output won't be same as just inputting 10s audio without padding.
   - Advantage: polished code.
   - Disadvantage: always padded to 30s (which is acceptable), not used in our paper experiments.
-- We also provide our actual code to extract feature at [here](https://github.com/YuanGongND/whisper-at/tree/main/src/noise_robust_asr/intermediate_feat_extract).
+- We also provide our actual code to extract feature at [[here]](https://github.com/YuanGongND/whisper-at/tree/main/src/noise_robust_asr/intermediate_feat_extract).
 This code is researchy, but trims the audio to 10s instead of padding.
   - We don't have time to polish this, use if you are an expert on Whisper.

 **To facilitate reproduction, we release the ESC-50 features used for experiments [[here]](https://www.dropbox.com/s/hmmdopfjlq3o3vs/esc_feat.zip?dl=1).**